andresrodriguez55/rent-a-car-microservices/README.md

 - Spring Data was used for the use of JPA (Object Relational Mapping).
 - Added Keycloak for Authorization and Authentication.
 - Zipkin has been added to visually display calls and interactions of services.
+- Prometheus and Grafana have been used to graph the resource usage of each microservice.

 # 4. Explanation of Project Modules